acmCSUFDev/devbox-svelte-fastapi/README.md

 This section is a brief introduction to Devbox.
 It will cover the basics of Devbox, such as adding packages and starting a shell.

+### How is this compared to Nix?

+Keen observers might notice that Devbox uses Nix under the hood.
+The main advantage with using Devbox over Nix Shell/Flake is that **Devbox does not require you to know Nix, nor does it require any Nix files**.

+You get all the benefits of Nix, such as reproducibility and isolation, without needing to learn Nix.
+This makes Devbox a great tool for teams that aren't interested in getting into Nix or simply want to get up and running quickly.

 ### Adding Packages

 Within the Devbox shell, we get access to the `devbox` CLI, which provides us